holochain/holochain/crates/test_utils/wasm/README.md

 These Wasm crates _directly_ test the host/guest implementation of Holochain without going through an HDK or other convenience interface.

-We do this to make sure that it stays reasonably easy to interact with Holochain without using the `hdk3` and `holochain_wasmer_*` crates.
+We do this to make sure that it stays reasonably easy to interact with Holochain without using the `hdk` and `holochain_wasmer_*` crates.

 The tests that run this Wasm generally sit in the [`ribosome.rs` module in core][ribosome].
 This is necessary because the Wasm crates depend on certain global functions that core defines and needs to inject.